Musicmakers Blog

 Replacing Strings on a Lever Harp

 In reality, harp strings never HAVE to be replaced unless they break.
 That is not to say that you shouldn't replace your strings - just that you don't have to.
 If you only play the harp at home for your own enjoyment and you like the sound of your harp, then you don't need to replace the strings.
 It is that simple.
 That being said - strings do lose life and vibrancy over time.
 The common thought is that strings are more or less "dead" after 2 years.
 Many professional harpists will replace their strings every 6-12 months.
 To find replacement strings for your Musicmakers harp, refer to our replacement string guide.
-If you need strings for a harp that was not made by Musicmakers, give us a call at 800-432-5487.
+If you need strings for a harp that was not made by Musicmakers, check out this page.

 Learn how to replace strings on your harp.